by Julie Dodd

 A jury of representatives from GSMNP and Arrowmont School of Arts and Crafts reviews submitted materials and interviews top candidates.
 Selections are made on the basis of merit and the artist’s understanding of the mission of the National Park Service and the park’s interpretive themes.

 The 2019 artists in residence have submitted their completed artwork to the park.
-The artists were:
+Four of the artists have written guest blog posts for Friends of the Smokies about their Artist in Residence experiences.

 The 2020 artists have completed their residency in the park and now are continuing their artwork.